e9d26/schedule_exporter/README.md

 # schedule_exporter
-this is web application using python.
+this is sample web application using python.
+the purpose of creating this application is to catch up on web scraping.